Mazyod/MJAutoComplete/README.md

 + Add the `MJAutoComplete` folder located inside the repo into your project.
 + Write some code!!
 	- `#import "MJAutoCompleteManager.h"`
-	- Instanciate an instance of the manager, and assign the delegate and the optional dataSource.
+	- Instantiate an instance of the manager, and assign the delegate and the optional dataSource.
-	- Instanciate a few `MJAutoCompleteTriggers` with a delimiter and a list of items (for testing).
+	- Instantiate a few `MJAutoCompleteTriggers` with a delimiter and a list of items (for testing).
 	- Add the triggers to the `MJAutoCompleteManager` instance.
 	- When you have the container view for the AutoComplete component ready, assign the `MJAutoCompleteManager`'s `container` property to that container.
 	- Finally, send the string you want to process using `-[MJAutoCompleteManager processString:]`!